sofiabaezzato/sofiabaezzato/README.md

 ###

-<p align="left">📚 I'm currently learning MERN stack [The Odin Project](https://www.theodinproject.com) <br>🎯 My main goal is to find my dream job as a developer in 2024<br>🌍 Based in Italy<br>🍕 In my free time I read, run and make an insane amount of pizzas</p>
+📚 I'm currently learning MERN stack [(The Odin Project)](https://www.theodinproject.com) <br>🎯 My main goal is to find my dream job as a developer in 2024<br>🍕 In my free time I read, run and make an insane amount of pizza<br>🌍 Based in Italy

 ###